-A number of substances that can be harmful are permitted for use within products that are used on a daily basis.
+Many substances that can be harmful are permitted in everyday products.
 This guide will help you identify the ingredients to avoid, as well as make a few suggestions for alternative choices.
-Nevertheless, it is important to remain vigilant since hunting for healthier products is not always easy.
+Nevertheless, it is important to remain vigilant since finding truly healthy products is not always easy.

 Things can change!

 In this guide you will find hundreds of products.
-The contents of these products can sometimes change and the scientific knowledge of the dangers associated with the various ingredients is also evolving regularly.
-The products in this guide were chosen based on the knowledge available at the time of writing, and are healthier alternatives than most products on the market.
+The contents of these products can sometimes change and the scientific knowledge of the dangers associated with the various ingredients is continually evolving.
+The products in this guide were chosen based on the knowledge available at the time of writing, and are healthier alternatives than most available on the market.
 We will make sure to update the information regularly, however it is important to read labels.

 Beware of greenwashing